The original version of this episode had terrible audio quality, so I went back and remastered it! Enjoy!

 (BONUS: Go listen to the followup episode we recorded in July 2014: Bookman’s Holiday!)

 Michael Dirda, a weekly book columnist for The Washington Post, received the 1993 Pulitzer Prize for criticism.
 He is the author of the memoir An Open Book and of four collections of essays: Readings, Bound to Please, Book by Book, and Classics for Pleasure.
 His most recent book, On Conan Doyle, received a 2012 Edgar Award for best critical/biographical work of the year.Mr.
 Dirda graduated with Highest Honors in English from Oberlin College and earned a Ph.D. in comparative literature (medieval studies and European romanticism) from Cornell University.
 He is a contributor to The New York Review of Books, The Times Literary Supplement, the online Barnes & Noble Review, and several other periodicals, as well as a frequent lecturer and an occasional college teacher.

 This episode is sponsored by Out of Print Clothing!
 Visit their site and check out their great selection of T-shirts, fleeces, bags and other gear featuring gorgeous and iconic book cover designs.

 Credits: This episode’s music is Desert Prayer by John Sheehan.
 I recorded the intro on a Blue Yeti mic into Audacity, and the conversation with was recorded in Mr. Dirda’s home in Silver Spring, MD on a pair of Blue Encore 100 mics, feeding into a Zoom H4N recorder.
-All editing was done in Garage Band, with some post-processing in Audaity.
-I apologize for the hiss in the background.
-I’m still trying to figure out how to amplify a speaker’s channel without getting all sorts of nasty audio artifacts.
+All editing was done in Garage Band, with some post-processing in Audacity.
+This is a remastered version of the October 2012 episode, with better sound quality.
+Photo by Amy Roth.